Yes, Then Zero: Reception

-The Wrong Goodbye received mixed reviews and was watched by 1.37 million viewers.
+"Yes, Then Zero" received mixed reviews and was watched by 1.37 million viewers.
 TV Fanatic gave the episode positive reviews opening the show's return to creative form.
 "The question heading into Season Five of Gossip Girl is whether the show will return to what made it great - humor, heart and a healthy dose of scandal - or continue on the path last season went down, with convoluted, over-the-top stories and, worse yet, our beloved characters not even acting like themselves.
 So, did tonight offer fans reason for hope?
 Yes is most definitely the word.
 Between the pregnancy reveal - so surprising I really didn't think Gossip Girl of all shows would go there - the tie-in with Daniel's novel, Nate's latest liaison and Chuck channeling his inner James Dean, "Yes, Then Zero" was a resounding success.
 We can only hope future episodes build on this and don't fizzle out."